Frequently Asked Window Repair Questions Phoenix Arizona | FAQ by Rem A D

-It is possible that you need new balancers in your windows.
+It is possible that your windows need new balancers in your windows.
 There are several different types of balancers.
 The block and tackle balancers are rectangular and can be replaced by the homeowner as a do it yourself project, spiral balancers are round and come in several different designs, they require a special tool and are dangerous as a do it yourself project.
 We sell and install both types.

 My windows and/ or sliding glass door are not rolling properly: